autistic-symposium/blockchain-science-py/trading-bots-and-scripts/cointegration/README.md

 3. check the latest z-score signal, longing when zscore < 0
 4. if the asset is "hot", confirm the tokens that are longing vs. shorting, and initial capital
 5. in any case, average in limit orders or place market orders
-6. continue monitoring the z-score for close signals in the future
+6. also, continue monitoring the z-score for close signals in the future
 ```